5 Community Cloud Example Use Cases for Top Industries

 By focusing on clear rules, shared goals, and proactive management, you can turn potential points of conflict into opportunities for stronger collaboration.
 The following steps will help you build a solid foundation for a community cloud that serves everyone effectively.

-Establish Clear Governance and Communication
+Start with Clear Governance and Communication

 Before anyone uploads a single file, your group needs a clear operating agreement.
 Think of it as the constitution for your community cloud.
 This governance framework should explicitly define roles and responsibilities, outlining who manages the infrastructure, who handles security incidents, and who pays for what.
 It also needs to detail how decisions are made and how disputes are resolved.